- Substitute Certificate Application Procedure

 - Complete and submit the application.

 - Transcripts must be submitted if not currently on file with the department.
 To determine if your transcripts are currently on file, log into your certification account.
 Click on the education link located in the menu to the left of your profile screen.
-Transcripts must show that they have been received and verified.
+Transcripts must show that they have been received.

 - A new criminal fingerprint/background clearance will be required if you have not been employed as a substitute teacher during the current school year.

 - You need to view or print your certificate

 - You will need to log on to DESE Web

 Applications with your user id and password.
 Once you have access to your

 is located in the Menu to the left.
 By clicking on Certificate Status, you will see the box that

 says View Substitute Certificate.
 You will then be